semahkadri/API-development/README.md

 - `pytesseract`, `pdfplumber`, `python-docx`, `nltk`, and `Pillow` for text extraction and processing.
 - `python-dotenv` for loading environment variables from `.env`.
 - `plotly` for data visualization.
+- `google-generativeai` for LLM analysis with Google Gemini.

 ## Notes

 - The `uploads/` folder is used temporarily during runtime and is excluded from the repository via `.gitignore`.
 - Ensure test files (PDF, DOCX, PNG) contain readable text for accurate extraction.
 - Sensitive data (e.g., database URI) is now stored in a `.env` file, making the codebase safe.
+- The LLM analysis requires a valid Google Gemini API key to be set in the `.env` file as `GEMINI_API_KEY`.